PRIVATE SESSIONS AVAILABLE

 What Is Yoga Therapy?

 Yoga therapists have in-depth training to help them assess and keep their clients safe.
-They work with you to address your specific needs while considering any limitations you might be experiencing.
+They work with you to address your specific needs while considering any limitations, concerns or anxiety you might be experiencing.
 The practices your therapist recommends may include:

 Meditation or visualization practices